segment-boneyard/nightmare/Readme.md

 ## API

 #### Nightmare(options)
 Create a new instance that can navigate around the web.
 The available options are [documented here](https://github.com/atom/electron/blob/master/docs/api/browser-window.md#new-browserwindowoptions).
+Additional to the electron-options we provide nightmare-options:
+- `waitTimeout: 1000 //(ms)` This will throw an exception if the `.wait()` didn't return `true` within the set timeframe.

 #### .useragent(useragent)
 Set the `useragent` used by electron.